JUVCSE/SEMANET/README.md

 CBAM attention module with the first stage.
 Finally, in the third stage, the Global Average Pooling 2D layer is employed in the classification module, facilitating precise classification.
 Our model achieves robust classification performance through this com- prehensive approach, effectively addressing the challenges posed by complex datasets.
+Our developed dataset MIO-BD from MIO-TCD and PoribohonBD dataset are uploaded in the https://github.com/JUVCSE/MIOBD.
+MIO-TCD dataset will be found at https://tcd.miovision.com/.
+PoribohonBD dataset will be found at https://data.mendeley.com/datasets/pwyyg8zmk5/2.